drojaazu/suddendesu/content/entry/unused-menus-in-land-maker/index.md

 # Check Menu

-There is a hidden menu leftover in the game:
+There is a hidden menu left over in the game:

 ![](img/landmakr_menu1.png)

-And by 'leftover' I mean I can't find any references to the routine anywhere in the disassembly (unless there's some indirect addressing going on, but I doubt that: all of the other routines I played around with, such as the Test Mode menu, were directly addressed).
-I'm assuming it was used in development, and was disabled.
+And by 'left over' I mean I can't find any references to the routine anywhere in the disassembly (unless there's some indirect addressing going on, but I doubt that: all of the other routines I played around with, such as the Test Mode menu, were directly addressed).
+I'm assuming it was used in development then disabled.
 It's fully functional in the prototype as well, but I don't see any references to it there either.

 Currently, I have it implemented as a MAME cheat to patch the code so it calls this routine after inserting a coin.

-# Object Check
+## Object Check

 As its name implies, this allows you to cycle through all sprites in the game: